 “Agents have enough to keep up with that we wanted to ensure that HomeRover was super-easy to use,” Worthington adds.
 “So ‘simple’ and ‘smart’ have been key watchwords.
 Same holds true for the other side of the line.
 Busy house hunters are always looking for ways to cut time, and so we’re developing HomeRover in a way that makes it a cinch to browse, plan and participate in a live video tour.”
 Home buyers and renters will also be able to take advantage of these HomeRover benefits:

 - They get to go “beyond the listing” — Since tour viewers are interacting with the video host in real time, they can ask questions about conditions the online listing can’t convey – sounds, smells, sense of place, etc.

 - They can stay uber-organized — HomeRover lets house hunters schedule, prepare, watch and replay home tour videos and snapshots–all from the convenience of a single app.

 - They can collect second opinions — House hunters can use the app to quickly and easily share tour videos and snapshots with family and friends.

 - They can save money . . . lots of it — Users can view an unlimited number of HomeRover tours for free (and hosts will pay an introductory price of just $4.99/month for a subscription).

 “Today’s house hunters demand ‘reality,’ ‘reach’ and ‘convenience,’” Worthington explains.
 “They want to be able to schedule remote tours at their convenience and they want to see as many homes as possible in as little time as possible.
 And most important, they want authenticity.
 They basically want to come as close to experiencing the property as they can before committing to buying or renting it.”

-BrightDoor is already identifying its launch markets for HomeRover’s introduction in October of 2019, when the app will be available through the Apple App Store® and Google Play ™.
+BrightDoor is already identifying its launch markets for HomeRover’s introduction, slated for fall 2019, when the app will be available through the Apple App Store® and Google Play ™.
 Agents interested in learning more about HomeRover can visit www.homeroverapp.com for more information and to subscribe to launch alerts.